 25. Elf’s gone fishin’.

-One of our favorite Elf on the Shelf ideas!
+This is one of our favorite Elf on the Shelf ideas.
 Set up some fish crackers in the sink and have Elf use a toothbrush and some dental floss to catch themself a cheesy snack.

 26. Elf makes breakfast for the family.